Sitecore-Hackathon/2021-Sitecore-Squadron/README.md

 ## Installation instructions

-1. Start docker environment using `.\Start-Hackathon.ps1`
+1. Start docker environment using `.\Start-Hackathon.ps1`.
+2. Populate Solr Managed Schema.
-2. Open solution in Visual Studio and build the solution.
+3. Open solution in Visual Studio and build the solution.
-3. You have options on what to do next.
-We will provide two packages to install: 1) a package that contains simply the template items you need to create content and 2) a package that contains the template items AND sample content items.
+4. You have options on what to do next.
+We will provide two packages you can install: 1) a package that contains simply the template items you need to create content and 2) a package that contains the template items AND sample content items.
 We recommend you install the latter.
-4. Publish the site.
+5. Publish the site.
+Reindex.

 ## Usage instructions

-If you installed the sample content package, you can skip Steps 1-8 completely.
+If you installed the sample content package, you can skip Steps 1-7 completely.
 The sample content package will come with examples already created.

 1. Insert a Localized Rendering Variants Settings under the Presentation node found within the SXA site.